CaptainAxolotl/additional-origins/README.md

 **Ovine (sheep):**

 	-   Vegetarian: You can't digest any meat.
+        -   Large Appetite: You exhaust much quicker than others, thus requiring you to eat more.
 	+   Shear: You have the ability to shear yourself by pressing 'G' while you are holding shears.
 	    You can do this once every minute.
 	+   Scatter: When taking significant damage, adrenaline kicks in, giving you a 10 second speed boost.